-In May and July 1996, the Company issued options to purchase an aggregate of 878,239 shares of Common Stock to certain of its employees and key contractors pursuant to the Company's 1996 Stock Incentive Plan (of which options to purchase 3,300 shares were exercised).
+In May and July 1996, the Company issued options to purchase an aggregate of 875,739 shares of Common Stock to certain of its employees and key contractors pursuant to the Company's 1996 Stock Incentive Plan.
 In July 1996, the Company also issued options to purchase an aggregate of 40,000 shares of Common Stock to two outside directors pursuant to the Company's 1996 Non-Employee Directors Stock Incentive Plan.
 Such issuances were made without consideration and did not constitute sales of a security within the meaning of the Securities Act or, alternatively, were made pursuant to Section 4(2) and/or Rule 701 of the Securities Act.